-Every two years, the Eighth Circuit presents an Arnold Award to one attorney from each of the ten districts that make up the Eighth Circuit.
+Every two years, the Eighth Circuit presents an Arnold Award to one attorney from each of its ten districts.
 The judges for each district nominate an attorney who “best represents the qualities of Judge Richard S. Arnold, including: achieving professional excellence; serving as a leader in the legal community; contributing significant work toward volunteer legal services; being honored by his or her peers; and serving as a mentor or role model for other lawyers.”

 In presenting me with the award, the Eighth Circuit wrote that he “has a long history of taking on civil pro bono cases for indigent people,” and that, according to the South Dakota District Judges, “Jim often serves as a mentor to less experienced attorneys.
 He is a frequent contributor to State Bar and trial lawyer publications.
 Jim is widely respected by his colleagues and judges.”

 In a statement submitted to the Eighth Circuit, I wrote:

 I had the privilege of arguing six cases in front of Judge Arnold.
 When I learned that I was going to receive this award, I looked at what people have written about him, about why he was such a good judge, and why he so impressed people as a person.
 I found a lot that has been written that I agreed with—but my view is a little different than anything I read.